Does the Apple Card Belong In Your Wallet? (2022 Review)

 Before I eventually decided to apply for the Apple Card, my big question was where it would fit in my credit card mix and if it would have actual benefit aside from the novelty.
 Well it turns out there are at least a few places where the Apple Card bests my other options.
 The obvious one is with Apple purchases, which earn 3% back.
 Although I don’t have any large computer or phone purchases in my near future, this could be a huge perk when I do.

 No foreign transaction fees

 Another area where Apple Card has come in handy is overseas.
 While I now have several cards that come without foreign transaction fees, there has been an opportunity to increase the cashback I’m earning by using Apple Pay.
 If my experiences in Hong Kong and Toronto are any indications, contactless payment technology in other parts of the world is way ahead of us, meaning Apple Pay is accepted nearly everywhere.
 Thus I’m glad that the Apple Card combines extra perks for these types of transactions with no international payment fees so I can get the most of my on-the-road spending.

 Among the biggest differences between a traditional credit card and Apple Card is Daily Cash.
-While most cards add to your cashback balance when your monthly billing cycle is completed or even requires you to reach a certain threshold before cashing out your rewards, Apple Card allows you to access your earnings must faster.
+While most cards add to your cashback balance when your monthly billing cycle is completed or even require you to reach a certain threshold before cashing out your rewards, Apple Card allows you to access your earnings must faster.
 However, while Daily Cash is quick, it’s not immediate.
 Instead the purchases will first need to clear (most will stay “pending” for at least some time) before the cashback can be applied.